vsuguimoto/aurum/README.md

 # Aurum - Levamos análise a sério.

-Damos a resposta para uma das dúvidas que o investidor possui:
+Damos a resposta a principal dúvida do investidor:

 **Quando eu devo investir?**